anchore/anchore-engine/docs/content/docs/install/configuration/feed_configuration.md

   read_timeout_seconds: 60
 ```

+***Note:*** Engine now has a new feed for Grype.
+This feed will only be synced if the
+[tech preview Grype vulnerability scanner]({{< ref "/docs/grype/_index" >}}) is enabled.
+Furthermore, if it is
+enabled this will be the only feed that Engine syncs, as it replaces (and contains vulnerability data from)
+the other groups.

 #### Read Timeout

 Under rare circumstances you may see syncs failing with errors to fetch data due to timeouts.
 This is typically due to load on the feed service, network issues, or